937-382-8020

 Dental school is the gateway to becoming a mouth surgery specialist.
 Graduates earn either a Doctor of Dental Surgery or a Doctor of Dental Medicine degree.
 Both of these are functionally the same—depending on where someone attends school, it will be called one or the other.

 The first two years of dental school are pre-clinical, which involves soon-to-be oral surgeons hunkering down in the classroom.
-They intensely study biomedical sciences and foundational dental sciences.
-This provides them with a comprehensive understanding of anatomy, physiology, pathology, and pharmacology.
+They study biomedical sciences and foundational dental sciences, which provide them with a comprehensive understanding of anatomy, physiology, pathology, and pharmacology.

-In the last two years, dental students move to a clinical setting where they obtain hands-on experience with plenty of supervision.
+In the last two years of dental school, dental students move to a clinical setting where they obtain hands-on experience under supervision.
 During this part of their dental school journey, students perform cleanings, fillings, crowns, and simple extractions on patients.
-Top-performing students who have a passion for dental surgery will take mentorships with on-site maxillofacial oral surgeons and help perform more complex cases.
+Top-performing students who have a passion for dental surgery will take mentorships with on-site maxillofacial oral surgeons and help them perform more complex oral surgery procedures.

 Soon-To-Be Oral Surgeons Also Complete Residencies